fhoedemakers/pico-infonesPlus/README.md

 ### Troubleshooting:

 After flashing some bigger games, the controller might become unresponsive:
-- XBOX Controller.
+- Xbox Controller.
 Playing with batteries removed is recommended.
 When controller becomes unresponsive:
   - unplug and replug the controller.
   - If controller is still unresponsive, unplug the pico from power, wait a few seconds then plug it back in and press start to start the last flashed game.